TOOTHPASTE WITHOUT SLS

 As a consumer, you don't have to ignore scientific evidence.
 By looking at published studies, it is clear that SLS does cause adverse effects in the mouth and the skin, especially in sensitive individuals.

-Cleure toothpaste without SLS is formulated to be affective and even safe enough to swallow.
+Cleure sulfate free toothpaste is formulated to be affective and even safe enough to swallow.
 Children under the age of four cannot spit and end up swallowing most of harsh chemicals in the sweet candy tasting children's toothpaste.

 Your whole family will get great dental checkups with Cleure Toothpaste without SLS.